-Research interests: History of economic thought; history of quantification, chance, and probability; neoliberalism; history and philosophy of the social sciences.
+Research interests: History of economic thought; history of capitalism; models and correlations; eugenics; history and philosophy of the social sciences.

 Born and raised in Oregon, Max was a previously a journalist, reporting on business and the economy for the Washington Post after stints at the Washington Monthly and the Sacramento Bee.
 He worked several beats, most recently writing about taxes.